Japanese language: Inflection and conjugation

-Verbs are conjugated to show tenses, of which there are two: past and present (or non-past) which is used for the present and the future.
+Verbs are conjugated to show tenses, of which there are two: past and non-past, which is used for the present and the future.
 For verbs that represent an ongoing process, the -te iru form indicates a continuous (or progressive) aspect, similar to the suffix ing in English.
 For others that represent a change of state, the -te iru form indicates a perfect aspect.
 For example, kite iru means "They have come (and are still here)", but tabete iru means "They are eating".